Problems With Universal Life Insurance

 If you become terminally or chronically ill, you are often given the option to “cash in” your insurance policy for a portion of the death benefit, minus administrative fees.
 However, this option may not be available all carriers, so it is crucial to check into this before applying for coverage.

-What Is Universal Life Insurance And How Does It Work
+What Is Universal Life Insurance And How Does It Work?

-A universal life (UL) is a form of “permanent” life insurance.
-It is designed to protect for long periods, usually for the person named “insured” in the insurance policy.
+Universal life (UL) is a form of "permanent" life insurance.
+It is designed to protect for long periods, usually for the person named "insured" in the insurance policy.
 Permanent life insurance has a cash value, or savings component, from which the policy owner can access money.

 Often the policy owner (policyholder) and the person insured are the same people.
 But they may not be.
-Someone could own and pay the premiums on an insurance policy in which their another is the insured.
+Someone could own and pay the premiums on an insurance policy in which another is insured.

 Universal Life is different from other types of permanent life insurance because it doesn't have a set premium.
 The policy owner can pay whatever you want within the Minimum and maximum premium stated in the policy.